Olujos-3005/My-DSA-Project-Work/README.md

 ### Tools Used:

-Microsoft Excel for Data Cleaning
+- Microsoft Excel for Data Cleaning[Download here](https://www.microsoft.com)

-- For Data Collection
+-- For Data Collection
-- For Data Cleaning
+-- For Data Cleaning
   1. Data Manipulation
   2. Data Munching
   3. Data Splitting

+- SQL Server (For Querying and Analysis)

+- Power BI (For creating a report)

+### Data Cleaning and Preparation

+At the initial phase of the data cleaning and preparations, we performed the following action: Data loading and inspection, Handlimd missing variables, Data cleaning and formatting.